HaxeFlixel/flixel-docs/documentation/01_tutorial/11-10-ui-and-combat.html.md

 	[CombatHUD.hx](https://github.com/HaxeFlixel/flixel-demos/blob/master/Tutorials/TurnBasedRPG/source/CombatHUD.hx)

 	Take some time to read through it to see how it works, then add it to your project.
-You will need to add a small function to our `Enemy.hx` class, as well:
+You will need to add a small function to our `Enemy` class as well:

 	```haxe
 	public function changeEnemy(EType:Int):Void